-(a) An Integrated System Plan must:
+- (a) An Integrated System Plan must: - (1) identify a range of development paths; - (2) for each development path, identify the group of projects that form part of the development path; - (3) describe how each development path performs under any sensitivities AEMO considers reasonable; - (4) identify the optimal development path which must be based on a quantitative assessment of the costs and benefits of various options across a range of scenarios, in accordance with Cost Benefit Analysis Guidelines;

-- (1) identify a range of development paths; - (2) for each development path, identify the group of projects that form part of the development path; - (3) describe how each development path performs under any sensitivities AEMO considers reasonable; - (4) identify the optimal development path which must be based on a quantitative assessment of the costs and benefits of various options across a range of scenarios, in accordance with Cost Benefit Analysis Guidelines; - (5) for the optimal development path, identify the actionable ISP projects, future ISP projects and ISP development opportunities; - (6) for each actionable ISP project specify: - (i) the date by which the project assessment draft report must be published and made available to relevant persons, which date must be: - (A) at least 6 months after, and within 24 months of, the date of publication of the Integrated System Plan; and - (B) based on the anticipated commencement date of the actionable ISP project; - (ii) the relevant Transmission Network Services Providers who will be the RIT-T proponent for the actionable ISP project; - (iii) the ISP candidate option or ISP candidate options; - (iv) the non-network options that were considered by AEMO as part of the Integrated System Plan process in relation to that actionable ISP project (where relevant); - (v) the identified need related to that actionable ISP project and whether it is reliability corrective action; - (vi) whether the actionable ISP project is a staged project; - (7) include the results of a net present value analysis for each development path for each scenario, together with an explanatory statement regarding the results. - (b) An Integrated System Plan may: - (1) include relevant information about ISP development opportunities; - (2) identify and provide information on the optimal location and features of areas located in the NEM participating jurisdictions where large scale clusters of renewable energy and/or storage can be efficiently developed from a whole of power system perspective; and - (3) include sensitivities showing the impacts of energy or environmental policies of a participating jurisdiction where AEMO has been requested to do so by that participating jurisdiction.
+- (5) for the optimal development path, identify the actionable ISP projects, future ISP projects and ISP development opportunities; - (6) for each actionable ISP project specify: - (i) the date by which the project assessment draft report must be published and made available to relevant persons, which date must be: - (A) at least 6 months after, and within 24 months of, the date of publication of the Integrated System Plan; and - (B) based on the anticipated commencement date of the actionable ISP project; - (ii) the relevant Transmission Network Services Providers who will be the RIT-T proponent for the actionable ISP project; - (iii) the ISP candidate option or ISP candidate options; - (iv) the non-network options that were considered by AEMO as part of the Integrated System Plan process in relation to that actionable ISP project (where relevant); - (v) the identified need related to that actionable ISP project and whether it is reliability corrective action; - (vi) whether the actionable ISP project is a staged project; - (7) include the results of a net present value analysis for each development path for each scenario, together with an explanatory statement regarding the results. - (b) An Integrated System Plan may: - (1) include relevant information about ISP development opportunities; - (2) identify potential REZs; - (2A) for any REZs for which a REZ design report is being prepared under clause 5.24.1(b)(1), include an update as to the current plan for the development of the transmission network for the relevant REZ stages; and - (3) include sensitivities showing the impacts of energy or environmental policies of a participating jurisdiction where AEMO has been requested to do so by that participating jurisdiction.
 These sensitivities are in addition to those sensitivities considered in clause 5.22.6(a)(3) and do not form part of any development path.